alfazick/rustprogramming/assignments/00introassignments.md

 For this class, we will just use built-in automated testing capabilties in Rust

-I assume you hvae Rust installed, either in cloud or local machine If you have not done it yet please visit
+I assume you have Rust installed, either in cloud or local machine If you have not done it yet please visit

 https://www.rust-lang.org/tools/install